Merry Christmas everyone!

 - This is a tapestry crochet project.
 For details on how to work tapestry crochet, including how to change colors, please review: How to Tapestry Crochet for Beginners.

-- Main photo is of a slightly larger potholder, it was since scaled down to match the graph in this pattern,
+- Main photo is of a slightly larger potholder, it was since scaled down to match the graph in this pattern (graph is available only in the paid PDF).

 - Tapestry crochet typically has a right-side (RS) and a wrong-side (WS).
 The RS is worked from left to right and then you turn your work where you will then be working on the WS from left to right.
 The → and ← at the start of each row in the instructions indicate what direction you are working in relation to each row on the chart.
 These arrows indicate the directions for a RIGHT-HANDED crocheter.
 If you are a LEFT-HANDED crocheter, the arrows are actually the OPPOSITE direction from what you see in the pattern, thus if you see → it is actually ← for you and if you see ← it is actually → for you.